We meet the third Thursday of the month, at 6:00pm the Triangle Club

 When a person is admitted to the Liver Transplant Unit at UF Shands, they are given our number.
 When contacted, volunteers bring a meeting, AA Literature, and support.
 This exists on an on-call basis.

-We Bring Meetings to Changes Healing House
+We Helped Start a Meeting at Changes Healing House

-We hold a Literature-Discussion meeting every Tuesday at 6pm.
+Now an autonomous meeting, “Sanity Seekers” is a Literature-Discussion meeting every Tuesday at 6pm.
 All are welcome.

 Virtual Accessibilities Resources